Small but mighty: High-resolution spectroscopy of ultra-hot Jupiter atmospheres with compact telescopes. KELT-9 b's transmission spectrum with Wendelstein's FOCES Spectrograph: Discussion

 The distinctive advantage that small telescopes offer lies in the abundance of their observational time.
-These telescopes possess the capability to revisit targets repeatedly, not only placing them in a competitive position with larger classes of telescopes, but also allowing them to track the temporal evolution of these planetary atmospheres.
-Larger telescopes, due to intense competition for observation time and the drive for unique discoveries, tend to impose limitations on the scope of these scientific explorations.
-This insinuates that small telescopes could play a crucial role in the systematic monitoring of such planetary atmospheres, especially considering their known dynamic evolution.
-For example, current observations hint that KELT-9\,b is gradually losing its atmosphere \citep{Wyttenbach_2020}.
-Therefore, the persistent and repetitive observational capabilities of small telescopes could provide invaluable insights into the evolving atmospheres of exoplanets.
+These telescopes are capable of revisiting targets repeatedly, which not only places them in a competitive position with larger classes of telescopes, but also allows them to track the temporal evolution of these planetary atmospheres.
+Larger telescopes, due to intense competition for observation time and the drive for unique discoveries, tend to impose limitations on the scope of potential scientific questions that may require substantial amounts of observing time.
+Therefore, small telescopes could play a crucial role in the systematic monitoring of such planetary atmospheres, especially considering their known dynamic evolution.
+For example, recent observations suggested that KELT-9\,b is gradually losing its atmosphere~\citep{Wyttenbach_2020}.
+Therefore, the persistent and repetitive observational capabilities of small telescopes could provide invaluable insights into the evolution of the atmospheres of exoplanets.

-Leveraging the successful detections achieved with FOCES, we have compiled a roster of potential observation targets for the spectrograph situated at the Wendelstein observatory.
-This list is encapsulated in Table \ref{tab:potential_targets}.
-With a visual magnitude of approximately 7.5, KELT-9\,b serves as a reference point.
-Drawing from Fig. \ref{fig:snr_plot}, we propose an optimal signal-to-noise ratio (SNR) of 40 is attainable during the most lucid nights.
-Assuming this ratio diminishes by a square root factor of two with each increasing magnitude, we could set an absolute observational limit at a magnitude of around 11, thus presenting an SNR of 10.
-To elevate the SNR to 40 under these conditions would necessitate 16 transit observations—a formidable undertaking for a large telescope, yet plausible given the ample observation time available at Wendelstein.

-Additionally, we've chosen targets exhibiting a sufficiently high atmospheric equilibrium temperature to allow molecular dissociation, thereby enabling us to observe atomic and ionised line transitions at optical wavelengths.
-This criterion largely restricts our scope to ultra-hot Jupiters.
-Utilising these criteria, we've refined our list to 10 promising targets, with KELT-20 b (MASCARA-2 b), TOI-1431 b (MASCARA-5 b), and WASP-189 b standing out.
-While WASP-189 b is typically a southern target, it is observable from the Wendelstein telescope during specific times of the year.

-Should an observation programme be launched, most targets would necessitate several transits, barring the primary targets mentioned above.
-Given the generous availability of time on the two-meter telescope, this endeavour is certainly feasible.
-Admittedly, unforeseeable factors, such as weather, may necessitate additional observations to offset lost nights.
-Nevertheless, with perseverance, FOCES exhibits a robust potential to observe an extensive range of ultra-hot Jupiter atmospheres.